Realist2022/frontend-Tina-ai-insurance-chatbot/vite-project/README.md

-# Turners Insurance app
+# Tina ai chatbot insurance policy app

 ## Description

 This is a Ai chatbot frontend that is used for user inputs and display.
-This frontend will connect up to my backend for processing.
+This frontend will connect up to my backend to process users information and return responses based on insurance policies from url.

 ## Getting started

 - npm create vite@latest
+- npm install axios
+- npm install react-markdown

 ## Packages

 ## Git workFlow